Skip to main content

 By the end of this module, you will be able to:

-• demonstrate an integrated understanding of how epidemiological measures are defined, determined and interpreted
+• understand how epidemiological measures are defined, determined and interpreted

 • delineate the key principles of epidemiological study designs and evaluate the strengths and weaknesses of different approaches